Kristian Gkolomeev

-Personal life
+Early life

 Kristian Gkolomeev was born on 4 July 1993 in Velingrad, Bulgaria.
 His mother, Kristina Golomeeva, died due to a medical error soon after giving birth to Kristian.
-They moved in Greece when he was an infant.
+His family moved to Greece when he was an infant.
 His father, Tsvetan Golomeev, was a famous Bulgarian swimmer.
+Tsvetan died in 2010 after an eight-month fight with cancer.
+Kristian Gkolomeev has two brothers, Nikola and Ivan.

+Personal life

-He died in 2010 after an eight-month fight with cancer.
-Kristian Gkolomeev has two brothers – Nikola and Ivan.
-In 2018, he married a fellow swimmer, Lindsay Morrow Gkolomeev, from his alma mater, the University of Alabama.
+In 2018, Kristian married a fellow swimmer, Lindsay Morrow Gkolomeev, from his alma mater, the University of Alabama.

 Career

 At 2011 FINA World Junior Swimming Championships – Lima (PER) Kristian Gkolomeev took 3rd place with time 22.80 (50m freestyle).

 At the 14th Luxembourg Euro Meet (27.29 January 2012) Gkolomeev finished 9th at Men's 100m freestyle with time 51.31 and was 4th at Men's 50m freestyle (22.92).